The Engineering Institute of Technology (EIT) admission standards for Courses and Modules are based on:

 After the claim is submitted, and the assessment for RPL is complete, there are four option levels:

-An appeal to the Engineering Institute of Technology (EIT) Academic Board may be made when option 4 is deemed appropriate.
+An appeal to the EIT Academic Board may be made when option 4 is deemed appropriate.